selinaGit/simple-email/README.md

-  Design for Simple Email Service
+Design for simple Email Service

     1. Web Page:  need to support all major languages, OS and PC and mobile device display.
     2. Web Sever/servlet talk to different Email Providers
     3. The request log will write to AWS S3 buckets